Smart Calculators

 The same procedure works for every supported unit in every category.
 The one trap is temperature: a 5 °C change is not 41 °F (which would be the value at 5 °C); it is a 9 °F change, because the offset cancels in differences but not in absolute readings.
 The calculator handles this correctly by routing through the offset-aware affine formula.

-To use this calculator, pick a measurement category from the sticky category strip at the top — Length, Volume, Area, Temperature, Pressure, Energy, Power, Force, Torque or Angle.
+To use this calculator, pick a measurement category from the sticky category strip at the top — Length, Mass, Temperature, Volume, Area, Pressure, Energy, Power, Force, Torque, Angle, Time or Data storage.
 Pick a source unit from the From searchable dropdown, type a value, then pick a target unit from the To dropdown.
 The result updates on every keystroke; no Convert button.
 Click the hero result card to copy the converted value to the clipboard.
 Use the precision selector to switch between auto (6 significant figures, scientific notation outside the 10⁻³ to 10¹² range), or a fixed 0, 2, 4, 6, 10 or 15 decimals.
 The exact badge appears next to the result whenever both the source and target units are definitionally exact and the conversion does not lose information in IEEE-754; approximate fires when the slope or factor is irrational in binary (5/9 for Fahrenheit and Rankine, π/180 for degree, π/200 for gradian, π/648000 for arcsecond) or when one endpoint is too large to fit a 64-bit double without rounding (light-year, parsec).

 Unit Conversion Formulas